Highlights and Lowlights of Dubrovnik

 Happy travelling

 So true!
 I have visited Dubrovnik and I just loved the city itself!
 The little streets, the red roofs, it’s all amazing and so beautiful but the prices are ridiculous!
-It’s like 12 EUR to enter the city walls and I think 12 EUR also for the cable car!
 It must have been so amazing around 10 years ago… But you can find beautiful little villages in Albania with all the charms and amazing prices and locals 🙂 But shhh, don’t tell anyone!
 Montenegro and Bosnia are not that off the beaten path anymore…

 Thanks Tom.
 Yes, we’ve had Albania (as well as Romania and Bulgaria) in mind.
 I’m sure we’ll get there in the near future!